jaromir-sukuba/nvm/readme.md

 > Have autozero functionality to correct for static offsets.

 That is a logical requirement.
-I put in some more effort and introduce autocalibration.
+I will put in some more effort by introducing autocalibration.

 > Have galvanic isolated analog front end, with isolation resistance to earth/chassis better than 10 GΩ.